mdai26/PGNN/README.md

     # Target
     targetlist = GNNdata['targetlist']
     ```
-Note that the targets of all the three datasets are not scaled.
+Note that the input features of all the three datasets are normalized but the targets of all the three datasets are not normalized.

 ## Polycrystal Graph Neural Network